gpbl/react-day-picker/README.md

 > To make the touch tap events working, you **must** inject [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin) client side.

 #### onDayMouseEnter `function(day, modifiers, event)`

-Use this attribute to add an handler when the mouse enters a day element.

 #### onDayMouseLeave `function(day, modifiers, event)`

-Use this attribute to add an handler when the mouse leaves a day element.
+Use this attribute to add an handler when the mouse enters/leaves a day element.

 #### onPrevMonthTouchTap `function(month)`
 #### onNextMonthTouchTap `function(month)`